sagemath/sagetrac-mirror/pkgs/sagemath-linbox/README.rst

 About this experimental pip-installable source distribution
 -----------------------------------------------------------

-This pip-installable source distribution `sagemath-categories` is an experimental distribution of a small part of the Sage Library.
+This pip-installable source distribution `sagemath-linbox` is an experimental distribution of a small part of the Sage Library.
 Use at your own risk.
 It provides a small subset of the modules of the Sage library ("sagelib", `sagemath-standard`).
-It is a superset of the `sagemath-objects` (providing Sage objects, the element/parent framework, categories, the coercion system and the related metaclasses), making various additional categories available without introducing dependencies on additional mathematical libraries.
+It is a superset of the `sagemath-categories` and `sagemath-objects` distributions.

 Documentation